practicalli/clojure/alternative-tools/clojure-cli/hotload-libraries.md

 ## Hotload Libraries into a running REPL

+The function can load

-The `add-libs` function from `clojure.tools.deps.alpha` avoids the need to restart the REPL when adding a new library to a project.
+`add-libs` "hotloads" one or more libraries into a running REPL, avoiding the need to restart the REPL.

-`add-libs` "hotloads" one or more libraries into a running REPL, typically called from a rich comment block or `dev/user.clj` file.
-The namespace from the hotloaded libraries can be required as if the dependency had been added to the project configuration before the REPL started.
+`add-libs` is typically called from a rich comment block or `dev/user.clj` file.

+Once hotloaded, library namespace can be required as if the dependency had been added to the project configuration before the REPL started.

 [practicalli/clojure-webapp-hotload-libraries](https://github.com/practicalli/clojure-webapp-hotload-libraries) is an example project that uses REPL driven development and hot loading of libraries to build a very simple web server using http-kit and hiccup.